eloj/lzw-eddy/README.md

 * No scratch buffer used when decompressing.
 * [Valgrind](https://valgrind.org/) and [AFL](https://lcamtuf.coredump.cx/afl/) clean (at least one cycle)

-## TODO
+## To Do

+* Add Google Benchmark.
 * Use hashing for lookups in `lzw_string_table_lookup`.
+* Support changing inputs during processing.
-* Gather/Scatter option for compress/decompress source.
+* Gather/Scatter alternative interface.

 ## Usage Example